zkulphong/capitalone/README.md

 # Capital One Software Engineering Summit Summer Application 2018
 # San Fransisco Emergency Dispatch Challenge
 This website was built for the Capital One Software Engineering Summer Application 2018 by Zak Kulphongpatana.
+The challenge required that Data Visuals, Predictions, and Optimizations regarding Emergency Calls in the San Francisco Area be displayed in a web application or webpage.
 The website is hosted on Heroku and uses the Flask python framework.

+# Structure of Repository
+The top level of the repository has

 # Scripts in analysisScripts_sfpd folder
 analysisScripts_sfpd contains the scripts I used to analyze the contents of the sfpd_dispatch_data_subset.csv which is contained within .../analysisScripts_sfpd/sfpd-dispatch